andy-thedev/Personal-Portfolio-Website-2/README.md

 The visual implementations of pages, such as the homepage, about page, skills page, etc.

 **/img , /videos:**
-Media utilized in the application
+Media utilized in the website

 **App.js:**
 The main container component for all other components, such as screens